Chocolate Chip Biscoff Cookies – Deliciously thick and chewy Biscoff cookies that are loaded with chocolate chips, and have a surprise Biscoff centre!

 I looove Biscoff spread.
 It’s something I could definitely eat straight out the jar, but when I’m not doing that, I like to bake with it.
 So, today I’m bringing you these mouthwatering cookies – Chocolate Chip Biscoff Cookies! ↓

-Chocolate Chip Biscoff Cookies
+Ingredients for Chocolate Chip Biscoff Cookies:

 These cookies are loaded with Biscoff in two ways.
 I’ve added the spread to the cookie dough, and if that wasn’t already delicious enough, I’ve stuffed them with a Biscoff centre!
 SO good.
 Add a load of chocolate chips, and these cookies become even more heavenly.